What Are Frequently Asked Questions?

 ProTech Security commonly receives the below questions.
 To provide our customers with capabilities to troubleshoot common, basic issues on their own, we’ve provided answers to these frequent questions.

 We’ve also included a series of short instructional videos to help customers better understand and operate their own ProTech Security interface devices.

 ProTech Security recommends that problems with security systems be reported to our Service department so that a properly trained service technician can be dispatched to resolve the issues and ensure our customers continue to receive high-quality security and monitoring services that ProTech Security strives to deliver.

-NOTE – these questions and answers are written as they relate to DMP systems ONLY.
+NOTE – these questions, answers, and videos are presented as they relate to DMP systems ONLY.
 Other systems have many of the same problems, with similar solutions, but specifics will vary per the manufacturer.

 SAFETY DISCLAIMER: Always refer to your user manual before attempting any troubleshooting efforts.

 Why is my system beeping/chirping?

 If the beeping / chirping is coming from the keypad, there will be a steady tone indicating some kind of trouble condition (e.g., AC power failure, battery trouble, phone line trouble, keypad locked up, etc.).
 These conditions can vary depending upon whether it is a residential or commercial system, and how the system is programmed.
 You can usually silence this tone by pressing one of the four keys under the display, but it may re-occur if the trouble condition still exists.

 If the beeping/chirping is coming from a sensor, there are currently only two sensors we install that will chirp:

 - Wireless smoke detector indicating low battery